Thanks to Pia and Lynn for the book cover photo

 Introduction

-Today I’d like to introduce you to Pia Nilsson and Lynn Marriot authors of “Every shot must have a Purpose” and Be A Player”.
+Today, I’d like to introduce you to Pia Nilsson and Lynn Marriot, authors of “Every Shot Must Have a Purpose” and Be A Player”.
 They also founded the Vision54 programme.
 The principle of this is that if you have birdied every hole on your home course at some point in time then why not all at the same time?
 What do you need to do to make this happen?
 Annika Sorenstam (10 majors and 70 LGPA wins) rose to the challenge.
 She explored every part of her game (technique, fitness, mental strength, etc) and achieved 59!
 Only 25 players (male or female) have achieved this feat.

 Be a Player